“Brazilian Jiu-Jitsu is the science and art of control that leads to submission” – John Danaher

 Classes can consist of, but are not limited to, a combination of: – techniques drilling – learning about concepts and how they are applied – mini games – positional sparring – free rolling rounds – workshopping and troubleshooting problems or positions.

-Yes, we have a 2 week trial period: $25 for unlimited classes.
+Yes, we have a one week trial period: $25 for unlimited classes.
 Just enough time for you to decide if you want to stick around long term.
 Drop us your details here.

 You’re most welcome to come say hi and watch a class before you try.
 Check out our class timetable here to see what days we’re open.